-Manteigaria This little shop on the edge of Barrio Alto is fairly new on the scene, but it only does one thing and it does is right.
+Manteigaria is a little shop on the edge of Barrio Alto that is fairly new on the scene.
+It only does one thing and it does is right.
 From the minute you set foot in this modern, narrow pastelaria, you’re greeted by the wafting smell of cooking custard and freshly ground cinnamon, with warm trays of pastéis de nata on display.

 The tarts at Manteigaria have by far the lightest, flakiest, crispiest crust.
 Perhaps this is blasphemy, but dare I say even better than Pastéis de Belém.
 The custard is thick and and with just the right hint of sweetness.
 If you squeeze your way past the standing counter to the back of the shop, you’ll see the pastry chefs pressing the perfect amount of dough into round tins, ready to be filled with custard and baked right on site and served warm.

 The location is central, just few steps away from Largo do Camões.
 Plus, it’s open from 8am to midnight every day.
 We pick one (or two) up each time we pass by on our way home to Campo de Ourique, justifying that we need sustenance for the journey back uphill.

 Runners up for the Best Pastel de Nata in Lisbon

 Pastelaria Cristal If you find yourself in the Lapa neighborhood, this pastelaria makes a solid tart that’s won best pastel de nata in Lisbon in recent years.